 If meat is your game, and good meat at that, look no further than Chez Kiki in Morel.
-Whilst just out of Méribel centre it is easily accessible via the free bus.
-The cosy indoor setting is set around an open fire upon which the various meats on offer are cooked.
+Just above Méribel centre, it’s easily accessible via the free buses.
+The cosy atmosphere is set around an open fire, where the various meats on offer are cooked.
 They also have a petit Kiki menu, perfect for smaller tummies.

-Finish off a days skiing with good wine, escargot and a cote de boeuf!
-Fish options are also available but isn’t the most suitable place for the vegetarians among us.
+Finish off a day’s skiing with good wine, escargot and a cote de boeuf!
+They also have fish options, but this isn’t the most vegetarian-friendly option.

 There’s little else going on on the menu so go being prepared for cheese.
 From the smell as soon as you open the door to the smell of your coat the morning after, there’s bottomless potatoes and bread and all the cheese you can eat – there’s little more explanation needed.
 Situated in Meribel centre you’ll certainly be able to satisfy all cheesy needs.

 If you’re after a casual dining experience and a happening atmosphere, head to La Taverne.
 Based smack in the centre of Meribel, this is a modern bistro-style restaurant that serves breakfast, lunch and dinner.

 They offer various meat dishes, burgers and cheese options along with a kids menu and daily vegetarian specials.
 You can’t go wrong here.

 Over in Meribel Village, just a short bus ride from Meribel centre, you’ll find the recently refurbished La Terrasse restaurant.
 With a shiny new menu to match their new decor, this place serves up a great gastro-experience.
 They offer classic Savoyard dishes and pizza.
 And if you want to keep the party going into the evening just head upstairs to Lodge du Village aka LDV for some happening nightlife.